dasasathyan/dasasathyan.github.io/_posts/history/2021-10-10-raja-raja-chozhan-governance.md

 1. Madhurandhaga Mooventha Veylaan
 1. Thennavan Mooventha Veylaan

-Read more on how river and water was managed during his rule [here](/history/water-management)
+Read more on how river and water were managed during his rule [here](/history/river-and-water-management)